lobaro/iot/docs/knowledge-base/doc-playground/index.md

 | ` H H H(0-2) * * *   `                         | Every day at a fixed pseudo random time between 00:00:00 and 02:59:59.Same time each day for a given device, but different time for different devices. |
 | ` H H(0-9)/10 * * * *`                         | Every 10 minutes, but at a fixed time, randomly but consistently picked for each device.                                                               |
 ```

+By using the `div` tag no unwanted line breaks happen, which in this example case would lead too hard to read CRON
+definitions.